Tell us about your journey:

 What advice would you give to university students or young professionals thinking about a career in your area?

-I believe that apart from a small dose of luck, which is always necessary in life, there are three fundamental ingredients in communication: study a lot, it is not an exact science but by following dossiers and the media you can manage the effect of a communication.
-Always have your sensors on, monitor, listen, connect: this is how you find the right way and the right time to express the full potential of news.
-Do not lose touch with values, people, life.
+I believe that apart from a small dose of luck, which is always necessary in life, there are three fundamental ingredients in communication: study a lot, it is not an exact science but by following dossiers and the media you can manage the effect of communication.
+Always have your sensors on, monitor, listen, and connect: this is how you find the right way and the right time to express the full potential of news.
+Do not lose touch with values, people and life.
 This is the only way to really reach public opinion.

 Where do you see Atlantia and yourself in 5 years?

-I see Atlantia as worldwide, everywhere and connected.
+I see Atlantia as worldwide, everywhere, and connected.
 Digital and ethical, sustainable and enabling.
 As for me, I don't know today.
 I know that I still have a lot to learn and that here and now I can do it in many aspects on which I am focused.
 When this path has also matured, then I will be able to measure myself against something new, being able to put down solid roots and the need to adapt.